Steppe eagle: Breeding range

 A steppe eagle flying over the snowy mountains near the Hunza Valley in Pakistan.

 Although the breeding range is rather extensive, the steppe eagle is essentially confined to nesting in only four large nations: Russia, Kazakhstan, Mongolia and China.
 However, the steppe eagle once bred in Europe.
 Here, they bred into the 20th century in at least southeasternmost Ukraine and perhaps elsewhere in eastern Europe.
 These eagles still rarely occur as breeders in southwest Russia from Stavropol to Astrakhan.
 The steppe eagle is still mapped to breed down to Makhachkala and Maykop to as far west as Leningradskaya, up north as far as the lower Volga and down to the Caspian Sea nearly as far as Makhachkala and south of Fort-Shevchenko.
-The breeding range extends through appropriate habitat in much of Kazakhstan, from north of Nur-Sultan south to (albeit spottily) to Kyzylorda as well as around the former Aral Sea.
+The breeding range extends through appropriate habitat in much of Kazakhstan, from north of Astana south to (albeit spottily) to Kyzylorda as well as around the former Aral Sea.
 From their main breeding areas to the north, steppe eagles breed also marginally in northeastern Kyrgyzstan and perhaps northern Uzbekistan.
 The breeding distribution is essentially continuous as sweep far to the east in Russia as Transbaikal and Altai.
 The steppe eagle also breeds in large stretches of western and northern China such as Tian Shan, Xinjiang, the Gobi area, Gansu, Ningxia, northern Tibet (by far their southernmost breeding area), Inner Mongolia and reach their eastern breeding limits in Manchuria and elsewhere in northeastern China.
 The species breeding range is also quite broad into Mongolia excluding the northern portion.